srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 The Open5GS AMF service name is ``open5gs-amf`` and the namespace is ``default``.
 Therefore the hostname of the AMF service is ``open5gs-amf-ngap.default.svc.kubernetes.local``.
 Use this hostname in the gNB config section of the Helm chart for the AMF.

-For more information please refer to the official Kubernetes documentation: https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/
+For more information please refer to the official `Kubernetes documentation <https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/>`_.

 3 Assing DPDK devices using SR-IOV plugin
 =========================================